-Scientists have known that electrons in Van Allen radiation belts that interact with ultralow frequency plasma waves accelerate to reach the speed of light.
+Scientists have known that electrons in Van Allen radiation belts interact with ultralow frequency plasma waves to accelerate to reach the speed of light.
 Notwithstanding, it has not been clear when or where these killer electrons begin to accelerate.

-To gain more insight about the electrons, a collaboration between researchers in Japan, the USA, and Russia analyzed data generated by the Arase satellite and Van Allen Probe.
+To gain more insight into the electrons, a collaboration between researchers in Japan, the USA, and Russia analyzed data generated by the Arase satellite and Van Allen Probe.
 Both satellites gather data from the Van Allen radiation belts, zones of energetic particles originating mainly from the solar wind.
 Earth’s magnetic field traps energetic particles in the belts.